kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 Teaching Assistant for 5 semesters of upper-division undergraduate course at the University of Texas at Austin.

-I teach laboratory procedures such as:
+I taught the following laboratory procedures:

 * _Drosophila_ crosses
 * DNA and protein extraction